Throw Rag: History

 Desert Shores was released June 3, 2003, on BYO Records.
 Critics referred to the album as "fun" record, and compared highly to The Damned.

 "Throw Rag's approach to punk rock is refreshing and yet still time-honored.
 "Space Hump Me" has a lot of early-'70s punk in it, particularly with the sneering vocals and simple arrangement such as the Damned."

 Throw Rag takes the anything-goes attitude of early Damned and grafts it to the purposefully sloppy riffs of boozy bar punk to get a record that celebrates punk's cut-loose mentality that's frequently lost in the dead-serious world of rock'n’roll rebellion.
 Desert Shores isn't going to change the world (psst – neither will Rancid's latest Clash copy, either, so get over it) but it's sure made for a rollicking punk rock-up."

 In 2004, Kung Fu Films approached Throw Rag to star in their 15th Episode of The Show Must Go Off! and, on April 29, 2004, Throw Rag's performance (opening for the Circle Jerks) was recorded Live at the House of Blues of Anaheim.
 On November 2, 2004, the DVD was released.
 This featured all six members of Throw Rag.
 Shortly thereafter, King Taco Pearl left the band to sustain a family life.

-After 25 months of relentless touring, 2005 saw the release of 13 Feet and Rising, which featured guest vocals by Keith Morris, Jello Biafra, and a cover of Merle Haggard "Tonight the Bottle Let Me Down" ft. guest vocalist Lemmy.
+After 25 months of relentless touring, 2005 saw the release of 13 Feet and Rising, which featured guest vocals by Keith Morris, Jello Biafra, and a cover of the Merle Haggard song "Tonight the Bottle Let Me Down", which featured guest vocalist Lemmy.

 Throw Rag's fourth full-length album entitled 2nd Place was released on June 10, 2008.
 This album features a mix of both new and older songs.